raphaelsuda/AbaqusUnitCell.jl/README.md

 - defining homogeneous displacement boundary conditions, and
 - saving a new input-file with the defined boundary conditions.

-**The following sections are currently in progress and curreently incomplete.**
+**The following sections are currently in progress and therefore incomplete.**

 ## Model requirements
-- The planes, which are defined by the periodic surfaces of the structure, should form a cuboid
+- The planes, which are defined by the periodic surfaces of the structure, should form a cuboid.
-- the surfaces have to be perpendicular or parallel to the coordinate axes
+- The surfaces have to be perpendicular or parallel to the coordinate axes.
-- Mesh has to be the same on opposing surfaces
+- The mesh has to be similar on opposing surfaces.
 - If the structure is cuboid, the vertices can be found automatically, otherwise, the vertices have to be modelled as Reference-Points in the Assembly
 - When using tied surfaces or interactions:
 	- if the coupled surfaces intersect with a periodic surface, the slave nodes have to be collected in a set called "Slaves"